Cuprate/monero-book/src/consensus_rules/transactions.md

 ### 10 Block Lock

-From hard-fork 12 all outputs used as decoys must be at least 10 blocks old[^10-block-lock].
+From hard-fork 12 all ring members must be at least 10 blocks old[^10-block-lock].

 ---